 However people report on more than just the physical benefit of exercise, there are mental health benefits as well.
 Many people think they look better after exercising… even if they have not exercised regularly.
 That’s likely because exercising improves one’s mood, increases confidence and produces greater self esteem because of the endorphins…those mood altering hormones that are released during a workout.

-Eating healthy and exercising, go hand in hand.
+Legacy healing rehabs say eating healthy and exercising, go hand in hand especially for people who are trying to bring a positive change in their lives.
 One could say that these two components are the elixir of a long and healthy life.
 So stop looking for the fountain of youth in magic potions and lotions that only make your wallet leaner and start exercising and eating a whole food living food diet.

 You’ll find that getting back to the basics…whole living foods and moderate exercise…will make you feel younger, stronger, more energetic and fight disease.
 As early as 400 BC Hippocrates, the father of medicine, was teaching his students and patients that: